hbhoyar/mBAB/README.md

     make

 ***
-Contributions and suggestions regarding the format and appearance have been provided by my dad, [Sabu John](https://www.facebook.com/sabu.john.104) and my mom, Jessy Sabu John
+Contributions and suggestions have been provided by my dad, [Sabu John](https://www.facebook.com/sabu.john.104) and my mom, Jessy Sabu John, alongside several other users.
 Support for Flask has been provided extensively by [@hbhoyar](https://github.com/hbhoyar)
 The databases have been parsed from the SQL databases provided by [@scrollmapper](https://github.com/scrollmapper)